-This allows either settings of Enabled or Disabled for powering up the computer (turns the ATX power supply on) when the modem receives a call while the computer is Soft Off.
+This allows either settings of Enabled or Disabled for powering up the computer (turns the ATX power supply ON) when the modern receives a call while the computer is in the Soft-Off mode.

 NOTE: The computer cannot receive or transmit data until the computer and applications are fully running, thus connection cannot be made on the first try.
-Turning an external modem off and then back on while the computer is off causes an initialization string that will also cause the system to power on.
+Turning an external modem OFF and then back ON while the computer is OFF causes an initialization string that will also cause the system to power ON.